Robust Parametric Estimation of Avian Cranial Morphology

 From this pool of candidates, a singular ``seed point'' is established, corresponding to the vertex that possesses the absolute minimum curvature value.
 See Fig.~\ref{fig:orbit_fitting}(a)--(b) for an illustration of the above processes.

-We then utilize a connected component identification approach to ensure that the analytical focus remains on a singular, coherent anatomical feature.
+We then utilize a connected component identification approach to ensure that the analytical focus remains on a singular, coherent anatomical feature (see Fig.~\ref{fig:orbit_fitting}(c)).
 Specifically, a contiguous cluster of points that corresponds to a single orbital socket is isolated.
 To achieve this, we first construct a graph from the candidate points.
 Then, the connected component containing the above-mentioned seed point is extracted.
 However, it is noteworthy that the mean curvature computation relies on the discretization of the mesh and may be affected by minor variations of the vertices locally.
 To further obtain a unified quantity representing the orbit curvature, in the subsequent section we develop a sphere fitting algorithm based on the points extracted from the connected component.